etr5552/Lojani/README.md

-Lojani is an Open-Source Messanger with A lot of features.
-Try it at lojani.com
+Lojani is a tool for creating videos on social media featuring fake users messaging.
+You can include in the video, such as creating an account, messaging about something, and more.
+To see it: go to lojani.com